cosc2336-ds-alg/assg04/README.md

-Once you are satisfied with your implementation of the `isPalindromeRecursive()` function, commit and push your changes to the `feedback` branch.
-And finish your assignment by documenting the completion of this task with a pull request.
+Once you are satisfied with your implementation of the `isPalindromeRecursive()` function, commit and push your changes to the `Feedback` pull request.
+This is the last task for the assignment, so be sure that all autograder actions are successfully passing for your committed work.

 # Assignment Submission